marc1701/image_border/README.md

 #### Positional Arguments:
   ```
-  input_filepath        Path of image to process.
+  infile                Path of image to process.
   border                Border thickness in pixels.
   cheight               Height of background canvas in pixels.
   cwidth                Width of background canvas in pixels.